Caerii/Identicon-Generator-Site/README.md

 1. **Version Control**: We use Git for version control, with a branching strategy that includes feature branches and pull requests.
 2. **Code Review**: All changes undergo peer review (with or without a human) before merging into the main branch.
+  -> The usage of AI in this project has helped to refine pseudocode into more complex functional components, and greatly accelerates the development process.
 3. **Testing**: In this small application we use manual testing, but in a larger project we would implement unit tests and end-to-end tests.
 4. **Continuous Integration**: We use GitHub Actions for automated testing and deployment.